jaanga/jaanga.github.io/documents/jaanga-practice-notes/code-style-r1.md

 	* Uses init() and animate() functions
 	* Loads libraries from GitHub via a CDN
 	* No external js or css files other then standard Three.js files
-	* You should be able to move from reading Mr.doob's examples to reading Jaanga examples with little or no hesitation
+	* You should be able to move from reading Mr.doob's examples to reading our examples with little or no hesitation
 	* In other words, code for youngsters/oldsters/beginners
 * Lots of white space
 	* Good: x = 23 * y + 54 * z